zetsux/setsuna-discord-bot/README.md

 A multifunction discord bot created for personal or own group use fully using python.
 Connected with a MongoDB database so that every user can register and have their own profile.
-Also hosted almost 24/7 using Uptime Robot.
+Also hosted almost 24/7 using Replit and Uptime Robot.

 ![Icon Image](https://cdn.discordapp.com/attachments/995337235211763722/1055085621812678786/image.png)